menu

 Demographics

-In terms of college education, the citizens of St. George rank slightly lower than the national average.
-13.09% of adults 25 and older in St. George have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of St. George are slightly less educated than the national average of 21.84% for the average city or town: 13.09% of adults in St. George have a bachelor's degree or advanced degree

 The per capita income in St. George in 2022 was $19,974, which is low income relative to Georgia and the nation.
 This equates to an annual income of $79,896 for a family of four.
 However, St. George contains both very wealthy and poor people as well.